 Figure 3.
 Example result.
 (A) Task.
 The search cue is presented for 1s, immediately followed by the search array.
 Participants are instructed to indicate by button press whether the target is present or absent (timeout 14s).
 Trial-by-Trial feedback is given immediately after button press (‘Correct’, ‘Incorrect’, or ‘Time Out’), followed by a blank screen for 1-2s.
 (B) Example visual search arrays with fixations indicated.
 Each circle represents a fixation.
 Green circle: first fixation.
 Magenta circle: last fixation.
 Yellow line: saccades.
 Blue dot: raw gaze position.
 Red box: target.
 (C-F) Single neuron examples.
 (C-D) Button-press-aligned examples.
 (C) Neuron that increased its firing rate for target-present trials, but not for target-absent trials.
 (D) Neuron that decreased its firing rate for target-present trials, but not for target-absent trials.
 Trials are aligned to the button-press (gray line), and are sorted by reaction time.
 Black lines represent the onset and offset of the search cue (1s duration).
 The inset shows waveforms for each unit.
 Asterisk indicates a significant difference between target-present and absent trials in that bin (P < 0.05, two-tailed t-test, Bonferroni-corrected; bin size = 250 ms).
 Shaded area denotes ±SEM across trials.
 (E-F) Fixation-aligned examples. t=0 is fixation onset.
-(E) Neuron that increased its firing rate when fixating on targets, but not distractors.
-(F) Neuron that decreased its firing rate when fixating on targets but not distractors.
+(E) Neuron that increased its firing rate when fixating on targets, but not distractors (the same neuron as (C)).
+(F) Neuron that decreased its firing rate when fixating on targets but not distractors (the same neuron as (D)).
 Fixations are sorted by fixation duration (black line shows start of the next saccade).
 Asterisk indicates a significant difference between fixations on targets and distractors in that bin (P < 0.05, two-tailed t-test, Bonferroni-corrected; bin size = 50 ms).
-Figure modified from8.
+This figure has been modified with permission from8.

 Movie 1.
 Typical trials of visual search with responses from a single target neuron.
-In target-present trials, this neuron increased firing rate regardless of the identity of the cue.
+In target-present trials, this neuron increased its firing rate regardless of the identity of the cue.
 Yellow dot denotes eye position.
-Yellow vertical bars at the bottom are event markers (i.e., cue onset, array onset, and ITI onset).
-Red vertical bars at the bottom show spikes, which are also played in sound. red dotted box in the search array denotes search target, which is not shown to participants.
+Yellow vertical bars at the bottom are event markers (i.e., cue onset, array onset, and inter-trial-interval onset).
+Red vertical bars at the bottom show spikes, which are also played as sound.
+The red dotted box denotes the location of the search target (not shown to participants).

 DISCUSSION:

-In this protocol, we described how to employ single-neuron recordings with concurrent eye tracking and described how we used this method to identify target neurons in the human MTL that signaled the goals of the ongoing visual search.
+In this protocol, we described how to employ single-neuron recordings with concurrent eye tracking and described how we used this method to identify target neurons in the human MTL.